alexerlandsson/css-fadeshow/README.md

 ----|-----|-----|-----|-----|
 <div align="center">Yes</div> | <div align="center">Yes</div> | <div align="center">Yes</div> | <div align="center">Yes</div> | <div align="center">9*+</div>

 _* Internet Explorer 9 does not support css transitions and css animations.
-This means there will be no smooth transitions between slides and autoplay function will not work since these functions relies on the two methods._
+This means there will be no smooth transitions between slides and autoplay and Ken Burns functions will not work since these functions relies on the two methods._

 ## License
 The MIT License (MIT)